 Google Analytics (GA) collects a lot of data.
 However, most of that data is only suggestive.
 Analyzing and drawing suggestions from so much data is hard.
 Only a small fraction of it will help you make better decisions.

-- How UTM Parameters and Dimensions in Google Analytics Are Connected
+- How URL Parameters and Dimensions in Google Analytics Are Connected

-- Why Set Up Google Analytics Custom Dimensions for Custom UTM Parameters
+- Why Set Up Google Analytics Custom Dimensions for Custom URL Parameters Such as Custom UTMs

 - The Limitations of Custom Dimensions in Google Analytics